About

 Serving Suggestions

-This oatmeal berry cobbler can be served warm, room temperature or cold.
+This oatmeal berry crisp can be served warm, room temperature or cold.
 A few of my favorite ways include:

 • Dessert: Serve it straight away, with a scoop of vanilla ice cream (or your favorite flavor).
 Makes a fun and festive after-dinner treat during the summer months for family and friends.

-• Breakfast: The berry crumble gets better as it sits, so I like to serve it with a heaping dollop of yogurt the next morning, and many mornings after that.
+• Breakfast: The berry crisp flavor gets better as it sits, so I like to serve it with a heaping dollop of yogurt the next morning, and many mornings after that.
 Feel free to enjoy it chilled or reheat for a few seconds in the microwave.

 golden crisp topping baked onto mixed berry crisp in white oval baking dish